Join Us & Get Wine 101 Course 75% Off

 Research has found that alcohol releases dopamine, the neurotransmitter largely responsible for experiencing pleasure.

-What’s more, hydroxytrosol, a phenolic compound and antioxidant present in wine and olive oil, aids the ethanol assisted release of dopamine.
-Win win!
+What’s more, hydroxytyrosol, a phenolic compound and antioxidant present in wine and olive oil, aids the ethanol-assisted release of dopamine.
+Win-win!

 However, anything above “moderate” drinking appears to increase the risk (this goes for any other health conditions).